ChetHarrison/jsdoccer/README.md

 ### This is a work in progress.
 At the moment it is currently setup to document [backbone.marionette](https://github.com/marionettejs/backbone.marionette).
+advertized config is semi-operational so please don't burn cycles on this until I tell you go get em regardless of my semver molestation (which I think I have a handle on).

 #### Goals:
 - [x] generate stubbed YAML documentation template